Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 if received alert and goback to home(noted) to go back i use useNavigate..react router dom(noted) import useNavigate, navigate=usenavigate and navigate("/")

+commit 64,
+when you create model for schema be aware the same value to save data for mongodb..(noted) { date: String,
+quote: Object,
+randomNumber: Number,
+},date,quote,randomNumber have to be same name in both!!